geigi/cozy/README.md

 ### Here are some of the current features:
 - Import all your audiobooks into cozy to browse them comfortably
-- Listen to your DRM free mp3, flac, ogg audio books
+- Listen to your DRM free mp3, m4a (aac, ALAC, ...), flac, ogg audio books
 - Remembers your playback position
 - Sort your audio books by author, reader & name
 - drag & drop to import new audiobooks